 The TX22 makes one very great plinker.
 It is not capable of Olympic-style accuracy, but it gets the job done.
 Like all .22s, it shoots some brands of ammo better than others.
 I tested it with a few different loads (see below) and discovered it liked CCI Stingers and Aguila High Velocity better than some other brands and types of .22 ammo.

-I mentioned above how the Taurus TX22 was designed to be not only a plinker but also a gun that you could train with in place of your “big” gun.
-This is not a new concept – the military has, for decades, started new soldiers /sailors/ airmen/Marines out shooting, but not always with a 5.56, .308 or .30-06…they sometimes put a .22 of some sort in the new shooters’ hands in the beginning.
-It only makes sense.
-Here’s why…
+I mentioned above how the Taurus TX22 was designed to be not only a plinker but also a gun that you could train with in place of your big gun.
+This is not a new concept.
+The military has, for decades, started new soldiers /sailors/ airmen/ marines out shooting, but not always with a 5.56, .308 or .30-06.
+Also, they sometimes put a .22 of some sort in the new shooters’ hands in the beginning.

 Learning The Basics

-In order to be a good shot, you must learn how, in no particular order:
+To be a good shot, you must learn the following, in no particular order: